OfflineIMAP/offlineimap-wiki/Unicode:-Reporting-bugs-about-Unicode-issues.md

 # Introduction

-* Before reporting a bug, check it is not already reported [here](https://github.com/OfflineIMAP/offlineimap/labels/unicode).
+* Before reporting a bug, check it's not already reported [here](https://github.com/OfflineIMAP/offlineimap/labels/unicode).
 * The status of the WIP *(work in progress)* can be found [here](https://github.com/OfflineIMAP/offlineimap/wiki/Unicode-status).